-Potential participants must also be screened by the Medicaid agency or its designee and found to be in need of nursing facility level of care and appropriate for placement in a supportive living facility (SLF).
+Potential participants must also be screened by the State Medicaid agency (SMA) or its designee and found to be in need of nursing facility level of care and appropriate for placement with a SLP provider.

-All potential participants must be checked against two state and one national sex offender registration websites and have a tuberculin skin test in accordance with the Control of Tuberculosis Code.
+All potential participants must be checked against two state and one national sex offender registration websites and have a tuberculin skin test in accordance with the Illinois Control of Tuberculosis Code.

-Any individual wishing to participate in the Supportive Living Program waiver may not receive services from any other HCBS waiver.
+Individuals participating in the SLP waiver cannot receive services from any other Home and Community Based Services waiver.

-Potential participants must apply and be determined eligible for Medicaid.
+Potential participants must apply and be approved for Medicaid.

-Finally, individuals must have the resources to pay for the cost of room and board and to receive a personal allowance, both of which are established by the Medicaid agency.
+Finally, individuals must have the resources to pay for the cost of room and board and to receive a personal allowance, both of which are established by the SMA.

-For participants enrolled in MCOs, State-established policies governing the selection of individuals for entrance to the waiver will remain the same for all participants.
-Initial waiver eligibility will be conducted by the same persons as designated in the existing waiver and be based on the same objective criteria as for all.
+For participants enrolled in MCOs, State-established polices governing the selection of individuals for entrance to the waiver will remain the same as for all participants.
+Initial waiver eligibility will be conducted by the same entities as designated for those not enrolled in managed care and will be based on the same objective criteria.
 Selection of entrants does not violate the requirement that otherwise eligible individuals have comparable access to all services offered in the waiver.